Am I Really Hungry?

 Intellectually, you know that eating when you aren’t hungry can thwart your weight loss.
 But whether or not you’re actually able to pass on those tempting foods often depends on a host of factors.
 For one, your emotional state: Because tasty foods deliver a mood boost, eating them can temporarily ease feelings of sadness or stress, says Susan Albers, PsyD, author of Eat.
 Q.: Unlock the Weight-Loss Power of Emotional Intelligence.
 They can also distract you when you’re bored.

 That’s not all.
 We’re often driven to eat out of habit.
-If you always treat yourself to a cookie when you grab coffee with a friend, you might order one with your latte without even thinking about it.
+If you tend to snack while watching TV or movies, you might grab the popcorn without even thinking about it.
 And other times, tempting stuff is just there.
 “Convenience is very, very powerful,” Guyenet says.
 “You don’t really have to be hungry to grab a handful of chips as you’re walking past them.”

 You can even misread your body’s own signals.
 It’s common to mistake thirst for hunger.
 So even being mildly dehydrated can make you want to nosh — when all you really need is a glass of water.